DeOracleXYZ/deoracle-app/README.md

 .

-One-liner:
-- Decentralized P2P oracles
-- Transforms any world data to on-chain data via decentralized P2P oracles
-- Brings real-world data on-chain * humanize data
-- Build reputation with your on-chain identity
+Decentralized P2P oracles to bring real-world data on-chain and build reputation with your on-chain identity.

 .